DanielMarchand/progtech2/wiki/profiler.md

 [lcov](http://ltp.sourceforge.net/coverage/lcov.php) is an extension to gcov, enabling the generation of pretty HTML output.

-Having run the binary with the `--coverage` flag, we can create a trace file and and use it to build a html documentation:
+Having run the binary compiled with the `--coverage` flag, we can create a trace file and and use it to build a html documentation:

     lcov --capture --directory src/CMakeFiles/main.dir/ --output-file cov.info
     genhtml cov.info --output-dir lcov_html